macCesar/tailwind-tss-color-generator/README.md

 	- For any element that uses the 'fontSize' property.

 - ### Font Style ( iOS Only )
 	- For any element that uses the 'fontStyle' property.

 - ### Font Weight ( iOS Only )
 	- For any element that uses the 'fontWeight' property.

+- ### Placeholder Color
+	- For any element that uses the 'hintTextColor' property.

 - ### Text Align
 	- For any element that uses the 'textAlign' property.